top of page

 The answer is yes, but with clear design boundaries.
 Understanding these boundaries is key to getting a floor that looks beautiful and lasts for decades.

-Why Kaavi & Red Oxide Are Traditionally Red
+Why Kaavi & Oxide Are Traditionally Red

 • Red